phasehumans/web-dev/03_JavaScript/_javascript.md

 - join()  --> joins and return as str
 - slice()
 - toSpliced() --> similar to slice, no chnage in og
+- ...names to collect any additional names into an array.